Aiming for excellence in all we do in the education and development of young women.CLSG

 Respect and care for all

-To provide an environment where girls can flourish and develop into happy, balanced and resilient young women with positive attitudes to self, health, spiritual and moral issues, respect for others and the environment a strong social conscience.
+To provide an environment where all members of the school community can flourish and develop into happy, balanced and resilient individuals with positive attitudes to self, health, spiritual and moral issues, respect for others and the environment a strong social conscience.